claraj/JAG_1/README.md

 1. Click the Commit button - the green up arrow in the tool bar
 2. Type a commit message
 3. Hover over the commit button then select Commit and Push
+4. In the next dialog window, click Push
-4. Verify you see your code in your GitHub page
+5. Verify you see your code in your GitHub page

 ## Help??!!